Production of Avengers: Infinity War and Avengers: Endgame: Principal photography

-Filming on Endgame began on August 10, 2017, also at Pinewood Atlanta Studios, under the working title Mary Lou 2; the second film had an estimated budget of $356–400 million.
-In August, filming occurred in The Gulch area of Downtown Atlanta, near the Five Points MARTA station, as well as in Piedmont Park.
-Throughout the shooting, some actors were kept in the dark about the film's plot; Champion recalled that when he and Rudd filmed their scene together, the missing posters seen in the finished film were absent from the pole they were, making his confusing reaction to Scott Lang's question genuine.
-Further filming locations in the Atlanta area included a lakeside cabin in Fairburn, Georgia, which is where the Stark family live in the film, as well as several locations that were used to portray Avengers Compound: the Porsche Experience Center in Atlanta, and an empty conference room in a semi-abandoned Sheraton Hotel near Atlanta Airport.
+Filming for Endgame began on August 10, 2017, also at Pinewood Atlanta Studios, under the working title Mary Lou 2; the second film had an estimated budget of $356–400 million.
+In August, filming occurred in the Gulch area of Downtown Atlanta, near the Five Points MARTA station, as well as in Piedmont Park.
+For Nebula's scenes with Thanos in this film, Joe Russo served as a stand-in for the character due to Brolin's unavailability at the time, so Gillan filmed her scenes with Russo, who merely wore his usual clothes and the headpiece depicting Thanos's head on cardboard to motion capture him.
+Throughout the shooting, some actors were kept in the dark about the film's plot; Champion recalled that when he and Rudd filmed their scene together, the missing posters seen in the finished film were absent from the pole, making his confused reaction to Scott Lang's question genuine.
+To maintain the film's secrecy, at least Holland and Stan were told that they were filming a wedding when the crew shot Tony Stark's funeral.
+According to Smulders, no actor had to be digitally inserted into the scene, as Marvel was able to include all the actors whose characters attended Stark's funeral in spite of potential scheduling conflicts.
+Further filming locations in the Atlanta area included a lakeside cabin in Fairburn, Georgia, which is where the Stark family lives in the film, as well as several locations that were used to portray the Avengers Compound: the Porsche Experience Center in Atlanta and an empty conference room in a semi-abandoned Sheraton Hotel near Atlanta Airport.
 Production on Endgame wrapped on January 11, 2018.